Dr. Robert Biswas-Diener

 Have you ever felt stuck in practice or torn by a dilemma?
 Many of the coaches I have interviewed as part of my research have!
 And today, in the face of climate change, social inequalities and corporate excesses, many coaches experience acute challenges to conduct “coaching-as-usual”.
 Together, we will explore how and why coaching practices might need to be more sustainable to meet some socio-economic, political and environmental challenges of the 21st century.
 Sustainable coaching has implications in terms of how we think and practice ethics, and might require revisiting norms of neutrality in coaching.

-Talk will be in German.
+Talk will be in German language.

 Sustainability is a top priority - true or false?